As you all know, I’ve been very interested in the plant-based meal!

 I LOVE cucumbers with my jjajangmyeon, so I had to do it! 😝

 Mix well with your awesome chopstick skill before dig in!
-The noodles must be turned black all around, by coated with the sauce before goes into your mouth! 🤤
+The noodles must be turned black all around, by coating with the sauce before goes into your mouth! 🤤

 Hope you give this vegan jjajangmyeon recipe a try at home sometime soon!